 Greetings!
 I teach biology courses at OCCC and serve as the college’s representative to the Oregon NASA Space Grant Consortium.
 I became interested in science in my mid-twenties.
 After earning degrees at Chemeketa Community College and the University of Oregon and then working for a few years at a non-profit organization, I decided to go back to school to study biology.
 After taking the biology, chemistry, and math courses that I initially avoided as an undergraduate, I eventually completed two master’s degrees, one at Western Washington University in Biology and another at Montana State University in Science Education.
 I have been teaching biology full time since 2011.

 My interests in biology are many.
-My research experience is in the field of community forest ecology, but I have increasingly become interested in the fields of genetics and space biology.
-The latter is a lesser known field that concerns itself with studying the physiological effects of space travel on astronauts.
+My research experience is in the field of community forest ecology, but I have increasingly become interested in the fields of genetics, bacteriophages, and space biology.
+The latter is a lesser-known field that concerns itself with studying the physiological effects of space travel on astronauts.
+As part of their coursework in BI 211 and BI 212, my students are part of the innovative SEA PHAGES research program, and to date they have discovered several bacteriophages that are new to science.
 I am passionate about nature and the cosmos, the conservation of wildlife, and the complexities of biological systems, from a single cell to entire ecosystems.
 In addition to biology, I am interested in the science of teaching/learning and am semi-active within the field of biology education research.

 I enjoy helping students learn biology and meeting the challenges of studying college-level science.
 I delight in seeing students achieve their academic goals, whether that’s becoming a nurse, doctor, scientist, business owner, informed citizen, or any other goal they set out to achieve.